planetf1/ranger-docker/README.md

 This code is currently hosted on github at https://github.com/planetf1/ranger-docker but the hope is to integrate it into the Apache Ranger project

+Update
+ * MariaDB now listens externally on port 33306 to avoid clash with a locally running database
 <h2>Current functionality</h2>
 <ul>
 <li>Configure & launch ranger admin server